bkoepnick/bkoepnick.github.io/_pages/about.md

   - /about.html
 ---

-I'm a biochemistry Ph.D. student at the University of Washington, where I research protein design with [David Baker](https://bakerlab.org).
+I'm a research scientist at the [Institute for Protein Design](https://www.ipd.uw.edu/), at the University of Washington in Seattle.
 My primary work is with [Foldit](https://fold.it), a free online computer game that we use to crowdsource protein modeling and design.
 I develop software tools for Foldit and set up protein design challenges for Foldit players, then I analyze Foldit players' designs and test the proteins in the lab.

-For more details, see my [Research](/research/) page.
-Or, check my [Blog posts](/blog/) for the latest news from Foldit!
+For more details, see my [Research](/research/) page!